MicrosoftDocs/xamarin-docs/docs/ios/app-fundamentals/ats.md

 [![](ats-images/ats02.png "The Source view of the Info.plist file")](ats-images/ats02.png#lightbox)

 > [!IMPORTANT]
-> **NOTE:** If your application requires a connection to an insecure website, you should **always** enter the domain as an exception using `NSExceptionDomains` instead of turning ATS off completely using `NSAllowsArbitraryLoads`. `NSAllowsArbitraryLoads` should only be used in extreme emergency situations.
+> If your application requires a connection to an insecure website, you should **always** enter the domain as an exception using `NSExceptionDomains` instead of turning ATS off completely using `NSAllowsArbitraryLoads`. `NSAllowsArbitraryLoads` should only be used in extreme emergency situations.